WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 ## Your Mission

-Let's go back to the film application that you've started.
+Let's go back to the film application you've started.
 You can run the app with `npm start`.
 Remember to first stop any project you currently have running.

 The end is in sight!
 Here's what to do next:
 - Show the details of each movie by getting this information from TMDB.